near/NEPs/text/0000-near-shell.md

 Why should we *not* do this?

-* The download size of NEAR Shell will increase.
+* The download size of `near-shell` will increase.
 The amount of increase will be determined by the code and libraries required to add the ability to deploy a validator node.
-* The complexity of NEAR Shell increases whenever a new command is added.
+* The complexity of `near-shell` increases whenever a new command is added.
 * Today, the configuration of the NEAR networks is instigated and controlled using the `nearcore` repository.
 * Not all users will want to run a validator node.
-* These proposals increases the dependency chain of NEAR Shell to include Rust nearcore libraries and configuration.
+* These proposals increases the dependency chain of `near-shell` to include Rust nearcore libraries and configuration.

 # Rationale and alternatives